Lasell University: Academics

-Lasell has been accredited by the Commission on Institution of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC) since 1932 and offers bachelor's degrees in the liberal arts and professional disciplines.
+Lasell has been accredited by multiple agencies, including the New England Commission of Higher Education, and offers bachelor's degrees in the liberal arts and professional disciplines.
 Through its "Connected Learning" program, students work on off-site projects and assignments.
 Lasell also offers graduate degrees in education, communication, sport management, athletic training, criminal justice, human resources, marketing, management (MS and MBA), and rehabilitation science.

 In 2018, U.S. News & World Report listed Lasell College among only five other colleges with having 100 percent of its graduating seniors participate in an internship experience.

-According to U.S. News & World Report, Lasell University has been ranked 9th for the category, "Great Schools at Great Prices" and ranked 25th for the "Best Regional College" in the North.
-Lasell ranked at 123 out of baccalaureate colleges in the United States for the Washington Monthly College Guide, ranking at number 3 specifically on "a combined measure of the number of staff supporting community service, relative to the total number of staff; the number of academic courses that incorporate service, relative to school size; and whether the institution provides scholarships for community service."

-Fashion program

-Lasell University is known for its emphasis and strength in its fashion program.
-Prospective students can major in Fashion Communication and Promotion, Fashion Retail & Merchandising, and Fashion Design & Production.
-The university is one of the few colleges that allow freshmen, sophomores, and juniors to showcase their garments in the annual undergraduate fashion show in the spring.
-Seniors show their final collections on a separate day and showcase eight looks that walk down the runway.
-The fashion shows are orchestrated by the other fashion students through weekly workshops and back to stage communication.

-Lasell Works

-Lasell Works is a professionally focused, cost savings undergraduate program created by Lasell University to help lower the burden of higher education tuition.
-Students enrolled in the program spend their sophomore year living off-campus, taking all of their classes online, and working in a part-time job with ongoing mentor support.
-The program's declining tuition rate offers $22,000 in cost savings before financial aid is applied (as of 2019 rates).
+Master of Science in Criminal Justice Program Recognition

+In February of 2024, U.S. News & World Report named Lasell University's Master of Science in Criminal Justice Program one of its 2024 Best Online Programs.

 Solstice Low-Residency MFA Program

 In 2022, Lasell acquired the Solstice Low-Residency MFA Program from Pine Manor College, where it had been hosted since 2006.
 Solstice is four-semester Master of Fine Arts program in creative writing.
 In the low-residency format, students complete five 10-day, on-campus residencies and four semesters in which they work with their faculty mentors remotely from their homes.
 Residencies occur in January and July and start the spring and fall semesters, respectively.
 Solstice students may concentrate in fiction, creative nonfiction, poetry, comics & graphic narratives, or writing for children and young adults.